weberlab-hhu/Predmoter/README.md

 > See the [cuDNN 8 Release Notes](https://docs.nvidia.com/deeplearning/cudnn/release-notes/rel_8.html)
 > for more information.
 >
->Issues with non-deterministic behaiviour of LSTMs weren't encountered so far
+>Issues with non-deterministic behavior of LSTMs weren't encountered so far
 > during training of Predmoter.

 ```bash